abois526/abois526/README.md

 # Welcome to my GitHub page

 ### About Me
-Hi, my name is Andrew Boisvert.
-I am a BSc Computer Science student at Mount Royal University in Calgary, AB.

-I am very interested in low-level programming and game design, but I've found myself enjoying working with the wide variety of technology I've been fortunate to have been exposed to.

-### Some Things About Me

 - 📍 I am in the BSc Computer Science program at Mount Royal University in Calgary, AB
 - 🌱 I’m currently learning C and Motorola MC68K assembly for low-level programming.